Visiting the fascinating country of the Netherlands

 We stayed at Hotel Sebastian’s in Amsterdam.
 It was right on one of the main canals near the train station.

-5. Taking canal tours helped us meet others – most cities in Holland offer canal tours.
+Most cities in Holland offer canal tours.
 We took two.
-One in Amsterdam, and one in Leiden.
+One in Amsterdam and one in Leiden.
 Both were excellent.
 We were able to bring a picnic lunch on the one in Amsterdam.
 We chose a smaller company (thosedamboatguys.com).
-During the tour, we learned a lot about the city and Europe in general.
+During the tour, we learned a lot about the city and Europe.
 The other tour participants were from all over Europe.
-A really diverse group that was more than happy to share their perspective on many topics to include American politics.
+They were a diverse group happy to share their perspective on many topics, including American politics.
 They made fun of Obamacare.
-After all, who pays that much for healthcare.
+After all, who pays that much for healthcare?
 Also, we don’t get nearly enough vacation days.
 Five weeks is the norm, and some countries offer six weeks.
 Amen.
-It was an excellent opportunity for us to see the world through others eyes.
+It was an excellent opportunity to see the world through others’ eyes.
 The canal tour in Leiden was piloted by a student (it is a large university town) who spoke excellent English.
-We were able to ask him a ton of questions about the city which was helpful for the rest of our stay.
+We could ask him many questions about the city, which was helpful for the rest of our stay.

 Great views of Leiden during the canal tour.